flutter/flutter/docs/contributing/testing/Fix-failing-checks.md

 ![Tree is currently broken.](https://github.com/user-attachments/assets/b611d540-c4cb-47dc-a27f-bef8709f24ce)

-A **tree-status** failure indicates that the main branch has problems that should be addressed anything else is merged in.
+A **tree-status** failure indicates that the main branch has problems that should be addressed before anything else is merged in.

 The result of this check usually goes back and forth a few times each day: once [review requirements](../Tree-hygiene.md#getting-a-code-review) are met